mit-wu-lab/learning-to-delegate/README.md

  │           │   └─ [0-1999].npz
  │           └─ val_routeneighbors5*/
  │               └─ [0-39].npz
- └─ exps/
+ └─ exps/  # Zipped trained models
      └─ [,cvrptw_,vrpmpd_][uniform,clustered]_[merge,N500,N1000,N2000]_routeneighbors[5,10]*/
          └─ <exp_name>/
-             ├─ config.yaml
+             ├─ config.yaml  # Model parameters
-             ├─ events.out.tfevents.*
+             ├─ events.out.tfevents.*  # Tensorboard log
-             └─ models/
+             └─ models/  # Model checkpoints
                  └─ [0,10000,20000,30000,40000].pth
 ```

-This zip also contains sample solution trajectories of our iterative framework and baselines for `N = 2000` uniform CVRP, comparing our method with the Random and LKH-3 baselines from the paper, as detailed below.
-Besides these samples, we do not provide other solution trajectories as solution times are benchmarked using our own servers, and other servers are likely to see different solutions times.
-Practitioners may generate their own solutions by using the code in this repo and our trained models, as described below.

-When using problem instances and training data from the zip, you should skip the [Generating Problem Instances](#generating-problem-instances) step and the [Generating Training and Validation Data](#generating-training-and-validation-data) step (which is the most computation intensive).
+When using problem instances and training data from the zip, you should skip [Generating Problem Instances](#generating-problem-instances) and [Generating Training and Validation Data](#generating-training-and-validation-data) (which is the most computationally intensive step).

-**Note that problem instances do contain initialization times specific to our machines**, which are relatively insignificant overall.
+**Note that problem instances in the zip file do contain initialization times specific to our machines**, which are relatively insignificant overall.
 If you'd like to compute initialization times on your own machines, you may want to generate new `test` set instances.

-If only using trained model checkpoints from the zip, you can go straight to [Generating Solution Trajectories](#generating-solution-trajectories) and baselines ([Subproblem Selection Baselines](#subproblem-selection-baselines), [LKH-3 Baseline](#lkh-3-baseline), or [HGS Baseline](#hgs-baseline)).
+If only using trained model checkpoints from the zip file, you can skip straight to [Generating Solution Trajectories](#generating-solution-trajectories) and baselines ([Subproblem Selection Baselines](#subproblem-selection-baselines), [LKH-3 Baseline](#lkh-3-baseline), or [HGS Baseline](#hgs-baseline)).

+The zip file also contains example solution trajectories of our iterative framework and baselines for `N = 2000` uniform CVRP, comparing our method with the Random and LKH-3 baselines from the paper, as detailed in [Example Analysis and Plotting](#example-analysis-and-plotting).

 ## Environment Setup
 We implement our models with PyTorch in Python 3.8.
 We include setup instructions here.